Video: Man who stabbed woman to death, set Ajman shop on fire arrested in 10 mins

-The police in Ajman arrested a defendant accused of murder and arson on Monday, after he started a massive fire in a store in the emirate's industrial area.
+The Ajman Police arrested a suspect accused of murder and arson on Monday, within 10 minutes after he started a massive fire in a store in the emirate's industrial area.

-The defendant reportedly also stabbed an Asian woman several times and seriously injured 3 others of Asian nationality.
+According to the police, he stabbed an Asian woman to death and seriously injured three others of Asian nationality.

+Lieutenant-Colonel Saeed Ali Al Madhani, Deputy Director of the Operations Department at Ajman Police, said that the operations room received a report about the murder of a woman and a fire in a commercial store.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.